milocko07/react-speech-dall-e/README.md

 If you encounter issues:
 1. Ensure your OpenAI API key is valid and has sufficient credits
 2. Check that all environment variables are properly set
-3. Verify your OpenAI account has access to DALL-E 3 and GPT-4 models
+3. Verify your OpenAI account has access to DALL-E 3
 4. Make sure you have enough API credits for the models you want to use

 ## API Model Costs

 - **DALL-E 3**: $0.040 per image (Standard), $0.080 per image (HD)
-- **GPT-4 Turbo**: $0.01 per 1K input tokens, $0.03 per 1K output tokens
-- **GPT-4 Vision**: $0.01 per 1K input tokens, $0.03 per 1K output tokens